Top 30+ Celtic Symbols And Their Meanings

 Celtic Five Fold Symbols

-• God, spirituality, faith, and heaven;
+• God, spirituality, faith, heaven;

 • fire, earth, air, and water;